CL (rapper): Artistry

+Musical style

-CL has cited 1TYM leader Teddy Park—who produced much of 2NE1's music throughout their career—as a source of influence and inspiration.
-In addition, she has attributed Madonna, Queen, and Lauryn Hill as role models for their unique styles and influence as well as their levels of originality.
-Her discography primarily consists of hip hop, dance, and electronic styles, as well as integrating a variety of other genres.
+CL's discography utilizes various genres including hip hop, dance, and electronic styles, as well as integrating a variety of other genres.
 Her debut solo single "The Baddest Female" in 2013 was characterized as "a clattering ego massage that channelled Atlanta hip-hop", combining techno and dance elements with the catchphrase "Now do the unnie".
 The track jumps from a hip-hop beat to an electronica-infused build-up to the dubstep breakdown during the bridge.
 Her next solo track, "MTBD", was included as part of 2NE1's second studio album Crush (2014) and fused the genres of EDM, hip-pop and bubblegum trap over a tense drum beat, low bass, and a unique synth sound.
-Billboard stated that: "The beat was trendy yet fresh, employing of-the-moment, trap-inspired breakdowns" and highlighted her "fierce and playful rap and singing style."
+Billboard stated that: "The beat was trendy yet fresh, employing of-the-moment, trap-inspired breakdowns" and highlighted her "fierce and playful rap and singing style".
 Fuse TV compared it to the musical styles of DJ Snake's "Turn Down for What", and deemed "MTBD" an upgraded version of the track.

 CL continued to pursue hip-hop and electronic styles with the release of "Hello Bitches" in 2015, which featured instrumentations of synthesizers, a heavy 808 bassline, and a strong trap hip-hop beat as the main axis.
 Her 2016 English-language single "Lifted" marked her entry into reggae fusion, and was characterized as a relatively minimal breezy tropical hip-hop track.
 Following a period of inactivity, CL released the project EP In the Name of Love in December 2019.
 Featuring six tracks, Billboard noted that the EP "[shares] a bit of herself, and her past, through its reflective tunes."
 Stylistically, the record explores a variety of music genres from R&B to rap and tropical dance.
 In October 2020, CL released the track "Hwa", which references the national flower of South Korea.
-Rolling Stone commented that "CL's rapping prowess is on full display", as she rides a "booming bass line and snappy snares."
+Rolling Stone commented that "CL's rapping prowess is on full display", as she rides a "booming bass line and snappy snares".
 The song reflects her individuality, referencing themes of fire, wealth, flower and change.
 In the track "5 Star", it contrasts the styles of "Hwa" with its love-filled lyrics and channels a more pop vibe.

+Influences

+CL has cited 1TYM leader Teddy Park, who produced much of 2NE1's music throughout their career, as a source of influence and inspiration.
+In addition, she has attributed Madonna, Queen, and Lauryn Hill as role models for their unique styles and influence as well as their levels of originality.

+CL recalled that The Miseducation of Lauryn Hill (1998) was the first album that she received from her father, while Beyoncé's Dangerously in Love (2003) was the first album that she had bought for herself.
+She has expressed admiration for Janet Jackson for teaching her the "power of movement of dance and expression", credited Missy Elliott for inspiring her with video visuals, and acknowledged Lil' Kim and Aaliyah for influencing her sense of fashion.